Darth-Tenebros/Watts-Up/README.md

 Eskom Se Poes is a cli based Load Shedding schedule checker.
-SimplY install/run the code and you'll be presented with locations.
+Simply install/run the code and you'll be presented with locations.
 Select the one you care about and you'll be presented with a table showing the schedule for that location.

 ## Why?
 why not?